MDAnalysis/MDAKits/docs/source/makingakit.rst

 This is typically included in a LICENSE file at the top level of your repository.
 `Without a license <https://choosealicense.com/no-permission/>`_, the only assumption a user can make about your code is that they are not in a position to use your code.
 Your license needs to be compatible with the GPLv2+ license currently used by MDAnalysis.
-Take time to consider how you would like to license your project.
+Take time to consider how you would like to `license your project <https://choosealicense.com/>`_.

 Hosting code in a version controlled repository
 ***********************************************

 Since the MDAKits registry makes heavy use of the GitHub actions infrastructure, registration of a kit requires that all code maintainers also have a GitHub account for communication purposes.
 For this reason, if your code is not already hosted in an accessible version controlled repository, hosting on `GitHub <https://github.com>`_ is recommended, although other services such as `Bitbucket <https://bitbucket.org/>`_, `GitLab <https://gitlab.com>`_, or self hosting is possible.
+With publicly accessible code, users are not required to get go through intermediate packaging services such as the Python Package Index or conda-forge, although having your code available through these services is highly encouraged.
+After registration, users can find the installation instructions for the source code on your MDAKit page, which is specified in the ``src_install`` field in the ``metadata.yaml`` file (see :ref:`specification`).

 Documentation
 *************